miadugas/ImageShrinker/README.md

 # ImageShrinker

-A desktop app built on Electron for minimizing images
+A desktop app built on Electron for minimizing images.

+Electron
+Node-mon